BMW M3: Motorsport

 In the United States, the E46 M3 competed in the 2000 American Le Mans Series GT category and finished third in the championship.
 The straight-six engine was viewed as uncompetitive compared to the Porsche 996 GT3, therefore BMW began to develop a new M3 racing car based around a more powerful engine.
 The resulting E46 GTR racing car was introduced in February 2001 and was powered by a 330 kW version of the 3997 cc P60 V8 engine.
 With a more powerful engine than the straight-six powered M3 versions (which were outpaced by the competition), the GTR won the 2001 American Le Mans Series GT category, driven by Jörg Müller.

 The eligibility of the GTR was the subject of controversy, with some rival teams believing that the GTR was an in-house prototype vehicle rather than a production model available for purchase by the general public.
 The ALMS homologation rules for 2001 required the M3 GTR road car to be sold on at least two continents within twelve months of the rules being issued, which BMW claimed to fulfill by stating that 10 GTR road cars were available for sale.
 The ALMS rules were altered for 2002, now requiring that 100 cars and 1,000 engines must be built for a car to qualify without penalties.
 The GTR road car was never intended for production on this scale, so BMW withdrew the GTR from competition at this point.

 In 2003, the M3 GTR returned to competition at the 24 Hours Nürburgring, with two cars run by Schnitzer Motorsport.
 The GTR won the 24 Hours Nürburgring in 2004 and 2005, and competed in the 24 Hours Spa.

+Also in 2003, an M3 GTR raced in the 2003 Bathurst 24 Hour race in the hands of Australian race team Prancing Horse Racing.
+Although the car only arrived in Australia just a week before the race, John Bowe managed to still qualify the car (which ran a fairly stock 5.0L version of the BMW P60B40 V8 engine) in 3rd place.
+The race, with drivers Bowe, Neil Crompton, Greg Crick and team owner, Indonesian millionaire businessman Maher Algadrie, would only last 131 laps however (the winner covered 527 laps) before Algadrie was put out in an accidental clash on top of The Mountain at around 11 PM while being lapped by the Holden Monaro 427C of eventual race winner Peter Brock.